FAQs

 Yes, modern hearing aids are designed to be comfortable and discreet for daily use.

-With proper care, hearing aids can last 4-7 years, depending on the model and usage.
+With proper care, hearing aids can last upto 10 years, depending on the model and usage.

 Hearing aids help manage hearing loss but don’t restore hearing to normal levels.

-Prices vary, but basic hearing aids typically range from Rs.10,000 to 5Lakhs depending on features and technology.
+Not realy.
+Prices vary, but basic hearing aids typically range from Rs.10,000 and can goes upto 5Lakhs depending on features and technology.

 Hearing aids are effective for many types of hearing loss, but some severe cases may need other treatments.